imcodingdreams/expense-tracker-app-react/src/README.md

 ![Image link](./images/expense-tracker-app-react-snip.png)

 ### SUMMARY
-In this project I use React to create a simple expense tracker app, where the user can add new expenses in a table.
+In this project I use React and React Bootsrtrap to create a simple expense tracker app, where the user can add new expenses in a table.
 Each expense include the payment method, date, category, name and amount.

 ### AUTHOR
 Nayka Vallejo - _Software Developer_